Varicocele Surgery Recovery Time: What You Need to KnowFertility Treatment

 - About six hours after the operation, you can have drinks;

-- Movements should be limited in the first 24 hours after surgery;
+- You should limit your movement in the first 24 hours after surgery;

 - Avoid strenuous activities for the first two weeks after the surgery; and

-- After two or three weeks, you can exercise but not in a way that causes recurrence of varicocele.
+- After two or three weeks, you can exercise but not in a way that causes varicocele recurrence.

 Continue reading to get more information on other varicocelectomy aftercare.